PAGE – COVID 19

 – What future developments do you envisage?

 We are pursuing the strong objective of making our health- and environmentally-friendly equipment accessible to everyone, in every village.
-To achieve this, we are prioritizing three areas: access to LPG through distribution centers in the center of the country and in the Grande-Anse department; developing after-sales service; and diversifying our product range.
+To this end, we are prioritizing three projects: access to LPG through distribution centers in the center of the country and in the Grande-Anse department; the development of after-sales service; and the diversification of our product range.

 ___________________________________________________________